-Overtime shall be paid at the rate of one and a half (1.5) times the regular hourly rate for all hours worked over 40 in the regular work week for all non-exempt classifications.
+Overtime shall be paid at the rate of one and one half (1.5) times the regular hourly rate for all hours worked over 38 in the regular work week for all non-exempt classifications.
+An employee has the right to convert the overtime pay to compensatory time earned at the same rate as overtime or as straight time when the 38 hours per week requirement is met.
 Overtime shall be paid at the rate of two (2) times the regular hourly rate of pay for all hours worked over twelve (12) hours in a work day.